 Setting up rules in A2X is essential for effectively categorizing your transactions.
 This article provides self-onboarding users with easy-to-understand instructions on how to create and verify rules in A2X for accurate transaction categorization.

 Create your rules in A2X

-Using automapping rules, you can specify how transactions should be categorized based on a set of criteria.
-When you are just starting to set up your A2X account, your accounts and taxes mapping is where you will set the majority of your rules.
-As a default the automapping feature will be enabled in your account and your mapping page will show a list of the rules to save.
+Automapping rules allow you to specify how transactions should be categorized based on specific criteria.
+When you start setting up your A2X account, the accounts and taxes mapping section is where you will define most of your rules.
+By default, the automapping feature is enabled, and you can see a list of rules on the mapping page.

 For advanced Amazon rules, reference this article HERE

 A2X provides an auto setup option where it suggests a default chart of accounts and automatically maps the accounts.
 To use this feature, click on the "Use Auto Setup" button and save your mapping.
 However, if you prefer to have full control over your account and tax preferences, you can manually select your preferred accounts and tax rates for each rule.

 Make adjustments to your rules as needed until you've completed setting your rules.

 Double-check the mapping of transaction types to the appropriate accounts and tax rates.
 Review your rules and ensure they align with your desired categorization.